tramnguyenhere/movie-redux-app/README.md

 # A movie listing app 🎬
-- Hei wait, it's still been developing.
+- Hei wait, it's still been developed.